Methodology

 GII is built as a public-interest intelligence surface, not as an official project channel.
 That distinction matters for every route on the site.
 The coverage can name Diversifica Mais, track the Angola Economic Diversification Accelerator, and interpret World Bank-backed delivery signals, but it must keep the reader oriented around independent analysis rather than official authority.

-The architecture supports that posture by linking every page back to methodology, editorial policy, legal limits, filing-level analysis, and the main request channel.
+The architecture supports that posture by linking every page back to methodology, editorial policy, legal limits, watch-note analysis, and the main request channel.
 A reader should never land on a deep route and wonder whether the page is official, sponsored, or merely copied from another public source.
 The route structure makes the editorial frame visible from the first click and still available from the footer.

 Every strategic page should answer four questions: what goal is being monitored, what delivery would prove movement, what risk could distort the signal, and what external reader would use the analysis.
-Every filing note applies the same logic at document level: signal, watch question, risk register, proof marker, stakeholder map, and analyst verdict.
+Every watch note applies the same logic at document level: signal, watch question, risk register, proof marker, stakeholder map, and analyst verdict.

 The external references in the site footer exist for reader verification, not affiliation.
 They point to official material so a serious reader can compare GII interpretation against primary public information.
-The internal routes then provide the value layer: synthesis, ranking, framing, and the practical questions that official material does not always answer directly.
+The internal routes then provide the value layer: synthesis, framing, and the practical questions that official material does not always answer directly.

 This standard is intentionally conservative.
 It avoids unsupported allegations, inflated claims, and misleading similarity to official identity.
 It also avoids shallow neutrality.
 The product is allowed to be skeptical.
 Its job is to identify where private investment, MSME finance, corridor infrastructure, land security, safeguards, trade modernization, and implementation governance either converge into delivery or drift into activity without outcome proof.